Tan-group/cgRNASP/README.md

 Correspondingly, for simplicity, our CG statistical potentials were named as cgRNASP, cgRNASP-PC, and cgRNASP-C, respectively.
 The first potential was named in such way since the potential of 3-bead representation was regarded as a representative one of the CG potentials.

 Please follow the readmes in the corresponding subfolders for using the respective statistical potentials.
+And the potentials were set to a high value of 10 kBT for atom pairs within 3 Å to exclude the structure candidates with severe steric conflicts; updated on August 8, 2024.

 Please feel free to contact us if you have any question! zjtan@whu.edu.cn